Effective Date: October 11, 2019

 Example: A doctor treating you for an injury asks another doctor about your overall health condition.

-Run our organization
+- Run our organization

 We can use and share your health information to run our practice, improve your care, and contact you when necessary.

-Example: We use health information about you to manage your treatment and services, and to improve the care and services we provide.
+Example: We use health information about you to manage your treatment and services.

 - Bill for your services

 We can use and share your health information to bill and get payment from health plans or other entities.